 Of course, you have to try the flavour that Soller is so famous for, and that is orange!

-When the sun dips, so do the temperatures.
+With hot daytime temperatures, the evenings really come alive in Mallorca.
+So when the sun dips, so do the temperatures.
 So get out and enjoy Mallorca’s nightlife.

 If temperatures are soaring, order wine spritzers (white wine and fizzy water).
 This will keep you hydrated.
 And just make sure you drink some water in between the drinks.